Tkemper2/Mit/README.md

 https://github.com/Tkemper2/Mit/assets/88060913/b2918575-23df-4beb-b804-f0b5db6590ea

+While designing, we made some choice...

 Once the car has been designed, all that's left to do is print out the parts and build the car.

+To print the pieces, we used a Prusa printer (Original Prusa i3 MK3S & MK3S+) with a PETG filament.
+To use these printers, you need the [PrusaSlicer software](https://www.prusa3d.com/fr/page/prusaslicer_424/) Here are the steps to follow to print a part:

+>- Select you part in Fusion 360 and click on "3d printing".
+Fusion 360 will then export an STL file.
+>- Import the STL file into PrusaSlicer.
+>- Click on "cut now".
+It will export a gcode file.
+>- Select the gcode file on your printer.

+Of course there are a number of things to be careful about when printing.
+It's important to get the right settings.
+In our case, we used the default settings with a quality of 0.15 mm.
+It is also important to add support if necessary.
+When you need to print with support, you then have to remove it, which sometimes results in lower-quality parts.
+So we have designated our pieces to have to put on as little support as possible.
+We divides our printing into 2 sets.
+The first set (Set_1_S) takes 4h42 and 39.18 g of filaments.
+The second set (Set_2_S) takes 4h13 and 37.89 g of filaments.

 Here is a short animation showing how to assemble the car: